nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 I'm Matt Fisher, and this is the QGreenland and CryoCloud team that authored this talk.

 * Software developer for the last 15 years, currently at NSIDC
-* Author, with Trey Stafford, of the QGreenland software
+* Over the last 4 years, Trey Stafford and I authored QGreenland, and
-* Instructor, with Trey Stafford and Alyse Thurber, of QGreenland Researcher Workshop this year.
-More on that soon!
+* This year, we took on a new rol as Instructors, with Alyse Thurber, of QGreenland Researcher Workshop.
+More on that in coming slides!

 If anything in this talk goes by too quickly, there will be a QR code at the final slide linking to the webpage for this presentation where you can find a copy of the slides and